ronel99/offlinechromewebstore/README.md

     `docker-compose up cwsstore`

-3. Using Chrome/Firefox navigate to https://update.code.visualstudio.com.
-You should not see any certificate warnings, if you do it's unlikely to work in.

-4. Open Chrome, hopefully you can magically install extensions.
+3. Open Chrome, hopefully you can magically install extensions.
 The Help > Developer Tools > Network should tell you what is going on.

 #### Run with docker-compose
 ``` bash